allenai/s2orc/README.md

 ## Download instructions

-You will need an AWS account to access the S3 bucket `s3://ai2-s2-gorc-release/`.
+Please request access to S2ORC through this short [Google Form](https://forms.gle/dSBnP1vEtxWpPcVW8) and we'll send you URLs to download the dataset.
+It's just a few questions like your email, what version you'd like, and whether you'd like to receive email updates.

-#### Valid release version IDs
+#### Valid release versions

 * `20200705v1` (latest)
 * `20190928`